-"Doomsday," obviously, which is the episode where Rose becomes trapped in a parallel universe.
-Since that's such a common answer, I'll tell you the second most is tied between "A Good Man Goes to War" (where Rory sees his and Amy's baby, Melody, for the first time and then River reveals that she is Melody) and "The Angels Take Manhattan" (where Amy and Rory jump off Canary Wharf and then get locked in the past by the Angels).
-Third is "Vincent and the Doctor" (where they take Vincent van Gogh to see an art gallery in the present day and he sees how valued his work is), and, in case you were interested, fourth is "Fear Her" (where a girl's picture of her dead, abusive father comes to life along with the other drawings and she and her mom defeat it by singing).
+"Doomsday," obviously, when Rose becomes trapped in a parallel universe.
+Since that's such a common answer, I'll tell you the second most, which is a tie between "A Good Man Goes to War" (where Rory sees baby Melody for the first time and then River reveals that she is Melody) and "The Angels Take Manhattan" (where Amy and Rory jump off Canary Wharf and then get locked in the past by the Angels).
+Third is "Vincent and the Doctor" (where they take Vincent van Gogh to see an art gallery in the present day), and fourth is "Fear Her" (where a girl's picture of her abusive father comes to life and she and her mom defeat it by singing).

 Which Doctor Who villain do you hate/fear the most?

-Where most people might answer the Daleks or the Weeping Angels, my answer is actually the Cybermen.
+Where most people might answer the Daleks or the Weeping Angels, I say the Cybermen.
 For some reason, I have this thing about modified people.
 That's probably why "The Empty Child" freaked me out so much.
-I don't even know why, but I have nightmares, sometimes, about modified people.
-I had to stop reading the Animorphs series when I was in elementary school, because even though when I read it, and like, during the day, I was fine, I'd have nightmares later.
-The Cybermen give me the creeps for that same reason.
+I don't know why I have nightmares about this topic, but.
+I had to stop reading the Animorphs series when I was in elementary school because of it.
+The Cybermen give me the creeps for the same reason.

 The Hunger Games

 Which is your favorite book in the trilogy?